shafeehhecker/MiniP7-Archive/README.md

 # Mini-P7 — CPM Scheduler -Archive

-NOTE:This project is no longer in active maintaence and hence thereby archived
+NOTE:This project is no longer in active maintaence and hence thereby archived.
+NEW VERSION OF MINI P7 IS PINNED IN PROFILE

 A Critical Path Method (CPM) scheduler with **two interfaces over one engine**: a scriptable command line (Typer + Rich) and a PySide6 desktop GUI.CLI included in stak